Lauren Kriwald

 I offer a calm safe space where together we can slow things down and find clarity on what has brought you to seek counselling.

-I recommend shopping around when looking for a therapist, as the 'click' is so important.
-If you feel I may be a good fit for what you're looking for, I offer a 20-minute zero-obligation phone call to give us a chance to say hello, see how it feels to speak on the phone and allow you to ask any initial questions you may have.
+If you feel I may be a good fit for what you're looking for, I offer a free 20-minute phone call to give us a chance to say hello, see how it feels to speak on the phone and allow you to ask any initial questions you may have.

 Training, qualifications & experience